-The former first-round pick in the 2009 NFL Draft remains unsigned after spending the 2019 season with the Los Angeles Rams, but he?s hoping to get another shot in the league before calling it a career.
+The former first-round pick in the 2009 NFL Draft remains unsigned after spending the 2019 season with the Los Angeles Rams, but he hasn’t quite called it a career just yet.

-Fans of the linebacker will certainly want to see him back on the gridiron, and perhaps no one will be rooting harder for Matthews to return to football than his loving wife.
+Fans of the linebacker will certainly want to see him back on the gridiron, whether that’s to actually play or just retire as a Packer.
+Perhaps no one will be rooting harder for Matthews to return to football than his loving wife.